-Yoko Ono’s response was to restore dignity and love of life to the mix and now her gestures are clearer; it can be seen how effective she was.
-Her infusion made the Strawberry Fields region of Central Park poignantly beautiful and lush, and my favourite place for privacy (believe that or not) and calm.
+Yoko Ono’s response was to offer dignity and love of life to the mix and now her gestures are clearer; it can be seen how effective she was.
+Her infusion made the Strawberry Fields region of Central Park poignantly beautiful and lush, and my favourite place for privacy (believe it or not) and calm.

-Today, around the Imagine mosaic, you will find lots of itinerant musicians, hear spoken multiple languages and see crowds of people whose generation is the age their grandparents were, as the original Lennon fans.
+Today, around the Imagine mosaic, you will find lots of itinerant musicians, hear spoken multiple languages and see crowds of people whose generation is the age their grandparents — the original Lennon fans — were.
 That’s a lot of love.

-It’s nearly always crowded (see photo), there is almost always a guitarist or two and a visit is always worthwhile.
+It’s nearly always crowded, there is almost always a guitarist or two and you might see Yoko Ono.